 I’m not a fan of light novels (the few I have read were badly written and easily digested) but this anime is based on an award-winning light novel series by Koten-bu and was directed by Yasuhiro Takemoto.
 If you want a different take on school life, this is a great anime to watch.

 Do you want to watch an anime where the protagonist has a hidden past (almost always tragic) that governs the way they act in the anime?
 Do you want to see an anime where the protagonist is also very strong and has the typical clichés of the harem genre?
 Do you want an anime with a distinct art style?
 Then The Fruit of Grisaia is for you.

 Mihana Academy is the opposite of a normal school.
 Besides the principal.
 Yuuji, our male protagonist, and five girls are the only students of this school.
 In the course of the anime, Yuuji will learn about his classmates and the tragic past that brought them to the academy.

-Kunigigaoka Middle School also has a cast system.
-Most of the students belong to the main campus except from those with the lowest grades.
+Kunigigaoka Middle School also has a caste system.
+Most of the students belong to the main campus except those with the lowest grades.
 They are exiled to the old school building on top of the mountain as a deterrent and a reminder to the rest of the students of where they would end up if their grades fail.
 Yet, there is something peculiar about that class on the mountain: their teacher is an alien that threatens to destroy Earth.
 Of course, the students are tasked with killing their teacher before that happens.

 Do you need anything else to convince you that this is a must-watch anime?
 Assassination Classroom is both an action anime and a slice-of-life moral-of-the-episode story about a group of students who realize that being kind and insanely strong is more important than good academic grades.